whiwhiyoyo/myetl/etlquicksign.md

 ### Workflow Builder
 persona: Data Manager, clients of the ETL
 component: interface between the workflow API resources and Airflow resources (DAG and tasks)
+1. aggregate actions into tasks
+2. describe workflows into DAG and subDAG
+3. map plans into DAG descriptions

 ### Workflow Monitor
 persona: Product owners, SRE